Projective measurements can probe non-classical work extraction and time-correlations: Details on the experimental setup

 The Hamiltonian (\ref{eq:Hamiltonian_bis}) is defined in terms of the spin operators $S_{x1} = \frac{1}{\sqrt{2}}\lambda_1$, $S_{y1} = \frac{1}{\sqrt{2}}\lambda_2$, $S_{x2} = \frac{1}{\sqrt{2}}\lambda_6$, $S_{y2} = \frac{1}{\sqrt{2}}\lambda_7$, where $\lambda_i$ are the Gell-Mann matrices:

-In our experiments, we select the time varying phases so that they change linearly in time, i.e., $\varphi_1(t) = \phi_1 t$ and $\varphi_2(t) = -\phi_2 t$.
-Therefore, Eq.~(5) in the main text is recovered from Eq.~\eqref{eq:Hamiltonian_bis}.
+In our experiments, we select the time-varying phases so that they change linearly in time, i.e., $\varphi_1(t) = \phi_1 t$ and $\varphi_2(t) = -\phi_2 t$.
+Therefore, Eq.~(8) in the main text is recovered from Eq.~\eqref{eq:Hamiltonian_bis}.
 The energy level structure in the MW rotating frame is sketched in Fig.~\ref{fig:NV_E_levels}(b).

 Finally, let us note that we can describe the system dynamics in a different rotating frame for which the Hamiltonian is time independent.
 In fact, instead of the MW rotating frame, we can express Eq.~\eqref{eq:Hamiltonian_mathcal} by transforming it in the rotating frame determined by the unitary transformation $V=\exp\left[j t \left((\omega_{+1}+\phi_1) \ket{+1}\!\bra{+1} + (\omega_{-1} + \phi_2) \ket{-1}\!\bra{-1} \right)\right]$.
-In this new frame and after the rotating wave approximation, the time independent Hamiltonian is:
+In this new frame and after the rotating wave approximation, the time-independent Hamiltonian is:

 where $S_{z1} = \ket{+1}\!\bra{+1}$ and $S_{z2} = -\ket{-1}\!\bra{-1}$.
 The diagram of the energy level structure for this new rotating frame is shown in Fig.~\ref{fig:NV_E_levels}(c).
-Observe that this diagram represents a Stimulated Raman Adiabatic Passage (STIRAP) experiment for a three level ladder scheme~\cite{Vitanov17}.
+Observe that this diagram represents a Stimulated Raman Adiabatic Passage (STIRAP) experiment for a three-level ladder scheme~\cite{Vitanov17}.